-Zucchini and bacon crustless quiche makes a delicious, nutritious and quick meal.
+Zucchini And Bacon Slice makes a delicious, nutritious and quick meal.
 The simple recipe is easy to make and can be gluten free if needed.

 Sometimes, dinner just needs to be easy.